afra1297/Producer-Consumer/README.md

 - [Compilation and Execution](#compilation-and-execution)
 - [Running Tests](#running-tests)
 ## General Description
-This scenario also helps understand the performance impact of various synchronization constructs under different loads.
+This project simulates a news broadcasting system.
+Different types of stories (Sports, News, Weather) are produced, and the system sorts and displays them to the public.
-The scenario we're simulating is news broadcasting.
-Different types of stories are produced, and the system sorts and displays them to the public.
+This assignment helps to understand the performance impact of various synchronization constructs under different loads.
 In this assignment, 'news stories' are represented by simple strings that should be displayed on the screen in the order they arrive.

-In the scenario you should implement, there are 4 types of active participants:
+## System Components
 ## Producer
 Each producer creates several strings in the following format:
 ```bash